-What is an SBA Loan?
+What is an SBA loan?

 SBA loans are provided through participating lenders, such as CIBC, to provide favorable terms to small businesses across the country.
 To qualify for SBA loans, business owners must be experienced and of good character, demonstrate the ability to repay the loan from business operations and have sufficient equity invested in the business to back the loan.

-Why choose an SBA Loan?
+Why choose an SBA loan?

-Unlike conventional lending standards; SBA loans offer funding for specific business needs as well as real estate and operating capital, that may allow for: longer terms, more flexible repayment options and lower down payments.
+Unlike conventional lending standards, SBA loans offer funding for specific business needs, as well as real estate and operating capital, that may allow for longer terms, more flexible repayment options and lower down payments.

 When determining if the appropriate financing should be looked at as an SBA loan, we look for common reasons to acquire SBA financing:

 A loan request is not to be declined solely on the basis of inadequate collateral.
-In fact, one of the primary reasons lenders use the SBA-guaranteed program is for those Small Business applicants that demonstrate repayment ability but lack adequate collateral to fully repay the loan if the loan defaults.
+In fact, one of the primary reasons lenders use the SBA-guaranteed program is for those small-business applicants that demonstrate repayment ability but lack adequate collateral to fully repay the loan if the loan defaults.

-SBA guidelines require a 10 percent equity injection on new business purchases, which is significantly lower than traditional commercial lending requirements.
-In some cases 25 percent equity injection can be required for business acquisition if there is more than $500,000 in goodwill as part of the transaction, and is being submitted under PLP status.
+SBA guidelines require a 10% equity injection on new business purchases, which is significantly lower than traditional commercial lending requirements.
+In some cases, 25% equity injection can be required for business acquisition if there is more than $500,000 in goodwill as part of the transaction, and is being submitted under Preferred Lending Partner (PLP) status.

-- Real Estate: 25 years
+- Real estate: 25 years

-- Equipment and Refinance: 10 years*
+- Equipment and refinance: 10 years†

-- Working Capital: 7-10 years
+- Working capital: 7 to 10 years

 While the government may define your business as “small,” we know that running your company and providing jobs in your community is no small feat.
-That is why we take the time to know you and your business, learn what matters most and provide the right banking solutions for you.
+That's why we take the time to know you and your business, learn what matters most and provide the right banking solutions for you.
 Our dedicated SBA specialists and team review each deal to help expedite the process.